The Four Diamonds Fund celebrates forty years

 “I’d like to see as many people helped as possible,” he says.
 “The most important thing is to turn the negative into a positive.
 It motivated me to go into cancer research, and now I enjoy every moment to the fullest.”

 The Millards didn’t set out to change the world alone.
 “When people say isn’t it great what you did, I say we didn’t do it, we came up with the idea, but thousands and thousands of students and volunteers did it, over forty years,” Millard says.
 “We are so pleased the Four Diamonds Fund has become such a positive force in so many people’s lives.”

 These days, dance marathons called mini-THONS are catching on in middle schools and high schools.
 In fact, last year more than sixty schools, from counties across central Pennsylvania, held mini THONS raising more than $1 million collectively to benefit Four Diamonds.
 “It is a privilege to be a part of such a charitable organization that enables the faculty and staff at Penn State Hershey Children’s Hospital to more fully complete the mission of providing the best cancer therapy possible,” Hillemeier says.
 “The Four Diamonds Fund is one of the most fantastic win-win situations you can come up with.”

-Entry filed under: Features, Profiles, Research.
+Entry filed under: Features, Profiles, Research, Videos.
 Tags: cancer research, Children's Hospital, collaboration, dance marathon, education, Four Diamonds Fund, fundraising, Medical Center, pediatric cancer, Penn State Hershey Children's Hospital, Penn State students, student philanthropy, students, THON.